NeverBlink-OSS/ossie/converters/ontology/README.md

 | `linkml_to_ossie`   | LinkML schema → Ossie model |
 | `ossie_to_linkml`   | Ossie model → LinkML schema |

+### LinkML

 The LinkML converters use the natively-compiled [LinkML-Scala](https://github.com/NeverBlink-OSS/linkml-scala) library.
 This repository only provides wrappers – please file any issues [here](https://github.com/NeverBlink-OSS/linkml-scala/issues).

-The Ossie <-> LinkML mapping is documented [here](https://github.com/NeverBlink-OSS/linkml-scala/blob/main/docs/ossie_mapping.md).
+The Ossie <-> LinkML mapping and its limitations are documented [here](https://github.com/NeverBlink-OSS/linkml-scala/blob/main/docs/ossie_mapping.md).
+In general, LinkML supports only a subset of restriction expressions in Ossie, `derived_by` is not yet supported, and `ontology_mappings` are not representable in LinkML.
+Conversely, Ossie does not support many of the features of LinkML, such as all possible inheritance patterns.
+We are working to iteratively improve the coverage of the mapping in both directions.

 ## Prerequisites